+Objective 2.
+Provide multiple options, both on and off campus, for convenient student access to programs, services and information needed to enroll in and succeed in college.

+GOAL 2 Expand Cooperative Strategies with Service Area K-12 Districts to Facilitate Student Transition to Santa Barbara City College.

 Objective 3.
-Provide multiple options, both on and off campus, for convenient student access to programs, services and information needed to enroll in and succeed in college.

-GOAL 2 Expand Cooperative Strategies with Service Area K-12 Districts to Facilitate Student Transition to SBCC.
+Enroll up to 5% of high school seniors, 4% of high school juniors and 3% of high school sophomores from local feeder high schools in concurrent enrollment in credit courses offered by the college.

 Objective 4.
-Enroll up to 5% of high school seniors, 4% of high school juniors and 3% of high school sophomores from local feeder highs schools in concurrent enrollment in credit courses offered by the college.

-Objective 5.
-Enroll at least 52% of all eligible high school students within one year of leaving high school.
+Enroll in the credit program at least 52% of all eligible high school students within one year of leaving high school and increase by 15% over a three-year period the number of high school students who enroll in a Continuing Education course.